Clair Engle: U.S. Senator

-Engle won election as a Democrat to the U.S. Senate in 1958, the year of a Democratic landslide.
+Engle won election as a Democrat to the U.S. Senate in the 1958, the year of a Democratic landslide.
 He defeated the incumbent governor Goodwin J. Knight, thus becoming the first Democrat elected to that Senate seat in the 20th century.
 He succeeded William F. Knowland, who had given up the seat in an unsuccessful run for governor, losing to Pat Brown.

-He began his term on January 3, 1959.
-He worked with Senator Thomas Kuchel to pass the San Luis water project, the West Coast powertie and the Point Reyes National Seashore.
-He also promoted federal public transit assistance and civil rights legislation to assist his urban constituents.
+Engle began his term on January 3, 1959.
+He worked with Senator Thomas Kuchel to pass the San Luis water project, the West Coast electric power intertie and the Point Reyes National Seashore.
+Engle also promoted federal public transit assistance and civil rights legislation to assist his urban constituents.

+Declining health

 However, on August 24, 1963, Senator Engle underwent surgery to remove a brain tumor, which left him partially paralyzed, forcing him to miss several Senate sessions, and he ultimately withdrew from his re-election campaign.
 On April 13, 1964, the gravity of Engle's health problems was evident as he attempted to introduce a resolution calling for a delay in constructing the Bodega Bay Nuclear Power Plant at Bodega Head, located in Sonoma County.
-He was given permission to speak, but was unable; a colleague presented the resolution instead.
+He was given permission to speak, but was unable to do so; a colleague presented the resolution instead.
+Engle did not return to the Senate floor for nearly two months.

 Engle officially ended his re-election campaign on April 28, 1964, just four days after undergoing his second brain operation in eight months.
-He chose not to endorse either of his Democratic challengers, California State Controller Alan Cranston and former presidential press secretary Pierre Salinger.
+He chose not to endorse either of his Democratic challengers, California State Controller Alan Cranston or former presidential press secretary Pierre Salinger.
 That decision came because state Democratic leaders refused to endorse him unless he provided details concerning his health.

 On June 10, 1964, during the roll call for the historic, successful effort to break the filibuster on what would become the Civil Rights Act of 1964, when the clerk reached "Mr. Engle", there was no reply.
 The tumor had robbed Engle of his ability to speak.
 Slowly lifting an arm, he pointed to his eye, thereby signaling his affirmative vote ("aye").
 The cloture vote was 71–29, four votes more than the two thirds required to end the filibuster.
 Nine days later, the Senate approved the Act itself.